DevDungeon/BlinkyLEDArduinoLibrary/README.md

 ## Packaging

-Just zip up all the contents a .zip.
+Just zip up all the contents a .zip or download this repository as a .zip from GitHub.

 ## Using library